 Hardy's guide from 1924.
 Signed by my father.

 But enough about fishing.
 Peter Gough is best known as an accomplished realist painter.
 He is an artist.
 His love of fishing does mean that many of his paintings are of rivers; of quiet bends and peaceful shores.
 His newest work is no exception AND he even painted a custom paddle in isolation.
-It features one of his father's vintage flys on a softwood paddle from
+It features one of his father's vintage flys on a softwood paddle from Van Fancy Oars and Paddles on the South Shore of Nova Scotia.

 Peter told me he watched an angler land two salmon at this spot while spent the afternoon photographing the river.
 Do you know the spot?